Honda Pilot Performance

 Handling and Braking

-- "The ride quality is adequate, handling is responsive, braking is crisp and the 4-wheel-drive system is capable.
+- "The ride quality is adequate, handling is responsive, braking is crisp, and the 4-wheel-drive system is capable.
 Few will be disappointed with the Pilot, but nothing about it truly stands out to separate it from the rest of the SUV herd." -- AutoTrader

 Next Steps: Honda Pilot